VladHZC/insta_backup/README.md

 # insta_backup

-Save your posts from Google's instagram and stores at LBRY protocol
+Save your posts from Instagram and stores at LBRY protocol

 ![](https://i.ibb.co/QPK8pf2/aaaa-removebg-preview.png)